How to Say "The dragon covers up with a blanket because the magic is lifted" in Korean | -아/어요 Grammar

 What does "The dragon covers up with a blanket because the magic is lifted" mean in Korean?

-The Korean sentence "용은 마법이 풀려서 담요를 덮어요." translates to "The dragon covers up with a blanket because the magic is lifted." in English. "용은 마법이 풀려서 담요를 덮어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "용은 마법이 풀려서 담요를 덮어요." translates to "The dragon covers up with a blanket because the magic is lifted." in English.
+Korean learners love sentences like "용은 마법이 풀려서 담요를 덮어요." because they are practical and memorable.
+Meaning "the dragon covers up with a blanket because the magic is lifted", it teaches core vocabulary and grammar in a single, elegant package.

 Pronunciation guide: yongeun mabeopi pulryeoseo damyoreul deopeoyo.